Corporate cybercrime is on the rise.

 By instead defining a protect surface, you establish the data, applications, and services where security is most critical, enabling you to concentrate your controls as close to the perimeter of those elements as possible.

 Ensure that you examine the interactions among various applications in your tech stack during this phase.
-For example, you will want to account for any data in multiple applications during this stage of the implementation process.
+For example, you will want to account for any data within multiple applications during this stage of the implementation process.

 2. Identify Users and Access Levels